thfrei/infinite-drawing-canvas/README.md

 # infinite-drawing-canvas
 Infinite canvas that allows drawing with pen and pinch zoom.
-It should feel more ore less like drawing in an app like OneNote, Krita or other, pen-enabled apps.
+It should feel more or less like drawing in an app like OneNote, Krita or other, pen-enabled apps.

 ## Demo: